RNP-INF-Collab/ChameleonMap-guide/README.md

      ```bash
      git clone [Repository URL]
      ```
-   - Replace `[Repository URL]` with the link to the ChameleonMap repository.
+   - Replace `[Repository URL]` with the link to the ChameleonMap-guide repository.

 2. **View the Guide:**
    - Navigate to the cloned directory.